afrid0315/shell_scripting-linux_topics/README.md

 #### STDERR --> failed  =2
 **Eg:**
 - ls -ltr > log-file (Only success logs will be redirected to log-file, if logs is failed then that will not be saved here)
 - ls -ltrs 2> log-file (if we want failed logs.
-That will be redirected to log-file by using 2, if logs is success that cant be redirected here).
+That will be redirected to log-file by using 2, if logs is success that can't be redirected here).
 - ls -ltr &> log-file (if we want both success and failed logs.
 That will be redirected to log-file by using &).

 ## Colors in Shell Scripting: